Shaftesbury

 There are great places to visit near Shaftesbury including some great towns, waterfalls, villages, historic buildings, historic monuments, ancient sites, hills, castles, ruins and airports.

-Lyme Regis, Charmouth, Weymouth, Bridport, Beaminster, Wareham, and Blandford Forum are some of Shaftesbury best towns to visit near Shaftesbury.
+Don't miss Lyme Regis, Charmouth, Weymouth, Bridport, Beaminster, Wareham, and Blandford Forum's towns if visiting the area around Shaftesbury.

 Hills to visit near Shaftesbury include Eggardon Hill.